jsgosnell/Starter_code/2022_fall_quizzes_and_exams_2100/2022_Fall_midterm_2100.md

 10% of people in the focal town transformed during full moons.
 Last month, a study using sleep trackers found 17 out of 111 subjects infected with the new strain became werewolves.
 Is there evidence that transformations are becoming more common with this strain?

-(6 pts)
+Make sure you include (6 pts)

 * null hypothesis
 * alternative hypothesis